 The problem with an objective is that they tend not to say anything meaningful.
 If you still want to provide a potential employer with an introduction to your candidacy, there are other options.
 Instead of an objective, use a few position statements that outline your strengths and what you have to offer.

 Writing a powerful professional resume summary should be used as a kind of teaser that encourages those reading your resume to learn more.
-Instead of focusing on what you want from a job, a professional resume summary summarizes what you can do for the company and how you can contribute to the company’s success.
+Instead of focusing on what you want from a job, a resume summary summarizes what you can do for the company and how you can contribute to the company’s success.

-If written correctly, it will entice the reader to continue reading your resume to gain more details.
+If the profile is written correctly, it will entice the recipient to continue reading your resume to gain more details.

 We offer many different resume packages to choose from depending on what you need and your budget.
 No matter which one you choose, it will get you results![tweetthis]How to compose a spectacular resume profile to skyrocket reviews.[/tweetthis]